Brotherhood of Death

 Brotherhood of Death is a low-budget 1976 action film in the blaxploitation genre, directed by Richard F. Barker and Bill Berry, and starring Roy Jefferson, Le Tari, and Haskell Anderson.
 The film featured appearances by several members, including Jefferson, of the Washington Redskins professional football team of the National Football League.

 Plot

 In the mid-to-late 1960s, three young men leave their small Southern hometown to join the United States Army and fight in the Vietnam War.
 Upon their return home, they take up the cause of battling the racial injustices prevalent in the town.
-When the town's Ku Klux Klan members offer a murderously violent reaction to their efforts, the trio uses the lessons they learned in the army, fighting the Vietcong, to conduct an all-out war against the Klan.
+When the town's Ku Klux Klan members offer a murderously violent reaction to their efforts, the trio uses the lessons they learned in the Special Forces, fighting the Vietcong, to conduct an all-out war against the Klan.